 Conclusion: The Pros and Cons of Hair Removal

 Today’s alternative skincare and hair removal treatments offer a variety of benefits like smoother skin and longer-lasting results.
-In addition, these treatments will also save you plenty of time that you might otherwise spend struggling with a razor every couple of days, and hair that will disappear for weeks, months, or even for a lifetime, instead of mere days.
+These treatments will also save you plenty of time that you might otherwise spend struggling with a razor every couple of days, and hair that will disappear for weeks, months, or even for a lifetime, instead of mere days.

 As efficient and convenient as these alternative options may be, there are pros and cons to every procedure.
 For example, those interested in laser hair removal will benefit from a low recovery time, reduced hair growth, and the ability to remove hair precisely—although the process also requires multiple sessions, an expensive cost, and a non-permanent solution to hair removal.